On fundamental aspects of quantum extreme learning machines: Fourier decomposition analysis

+{In the toy example studied in the previous section, the full control regime corresponds to the right hand side of the green line in Fig.~\ref{fig:comparison}.
+As shown by the red curve, if the encoding strategy provides sufficient Fourier frequencies, the number of observables is larger than the number of frequencies, and the reservoir has rich dynamics, such that the expectation values are linearly independent, then the 0 test error can always be achieved.}

-However, in practice, the number of measurements implemented can only scale at most polynomially, i.e. $M \in \OC(\mathrm{poly}(n))$.
+However, in practice, the number of {observables} implemented can only scale at most polynomially, i.e. $M \in \OC(\mathrm{poly}(n))$. {Otherwise, one will need exponentially many measurement shots to obtain precise enough results even from a single measurement involving exponentially many observables.
+On the other hand, the training of exponentially many weight parameters will be inefficient}.
 It follows that the number of frequencies scales at most polynomially, i.e. $|\Omega| \in \OC(\mathrm{poly}(n))$.
 We recall that the prediction of a QELM using Pauli re-uploading encoding scheme results in a polynomial number of frequencies.
 As we discuss in Section~\ref{SecSurro}, such a QELM can be classically surrogated, and hence does not yield quantum advantage. \\

 \paragraph*{Partial control regime - $M<|\Omega|$.}

 In this regime, the number of observables or the number of weights is less than the number of Fourier frequencies.
 Hence, the Fourier coefficients $b_\omega$ are not independent, and we can only partially control the model prediction.
 Suppose the $\expval{O_{k}}$'s are independent of each other, then we have